Skip to content

 Key Observations:

-parameter and checks if the user is logged in.
-If not, it returns an unauthorized response. - It further checks if the
+• The noteByName method takes in a name parameter and checks if the user is logged in.
+If not, it returns an unauthorized response.

-parameter is then passed directly into a SQL query without sanitization, making the query vulnerable to SQL Injection.
+• The name parameter is then passed directly into a SQL query without sanitization, making the query vulnerable to SQL Injection.

 Aplication.properties

-The application uses an H2 in-memory database to store the notes, as indicated by the configuration in application.properties
+The application uses an H2 in-memory database to store the notes, as indicated by the configuration in application.properties:

 spring.application.name=PentestNotes